rrthomas/wincoll/README.md

 ## Credits

+Paul Smith designed the title graphics, and Alistair Turnbull helped with the game graphics.

-Level design and graphics also by Alistair Turnbull, Paul Smith and Jeremy Douglas.
-Paul also designed the title graphic.
+Level design by Alistair Turnbull, Paul Smith, Jeremy Douglas, Paul Wilson and Daniel Thomas.

 The sounds are from [Freesound](https://freesound.org), lightly adapted.